Speed up your review and approval process in 9 simple steps

 1. Define who needs to be involved in the process

 So before you start sharing content for reviews, take the time to clearly define who needs to review and approve the document and restrict the process to other people.
+This step helps create a structured approval chain and prevents unnecessary steps in the review and approval cycle.

 2. Set your review dates